EdgeVerve/oe-batch-processing/README.md

 5. Now, the queue is processed by executing the `runJob(..)` function with its arguments in a parallel, but rate-limited/throttled manner.
 6. Inside the `runJob(..)` function, `jobService.onEachRecord(..)` is called to obtain the JSON representation of `recData.rec` and api details
 7. The *oe-cloud* API is called and the result is logged to the `BatchStatus` model via a separate API call.
+8. The  `jobService.onEachResult(..)` functtion is called with teh result of record processing as argument
-8. Steps 6-7 is repeated till the queue is completely processed.
+9. Steps 6-8 is repeated till the queue is completely processed.
-9. After all records are processed, the `jobService.onEnd()` function is called
+10. After all records are processed, the `jobService.onEnd()` function is called
-10. Updates `BatchRun` model with statistics of the run
+11. Updates `BatchRun` model with statistics of the run

 ## Configuration